MichaelD889872398743/ArrayMate/README.md

-# JSON to Excel Converter
+# JSON Data Converter

-A GUI application that converts JSON arrays to Excel files.
-The application allows users to select a JSON file, choose which array to convert, and save the result as an Excel file with keys as columns.
+A GUI application that converts JSON arrays to multiple formats (Excel, CSV, JSON).
+The application allows users to select a JSON file or paste JSON directly, choose which array to convert, and save the result in various formats with keys as columns.

 **Author:** Michael Dehne
 **License:** MIT License